Habits Old and New

-Habits Old and New is the thirty-first studio album by Hank Williams Jr. and was released under Elektra Records/Curb Records in June 1980.
+Habits Old and New is the thirty-first studio album by American musician Hank Williams Jr. and was released under Elektra Records/Curb Records in June 1980.
 Habits Old and New was Williams' third full-length album in a fourteen-month span, following Family Tradition and Whiskey Bent and Hell Bound that were released in April and November 1979.
 It was also his fifth album on the Elektra/Curb label.

-Reception
+Critical reception

 The album was not as critically acclaimed or commercially successful as Family Tradition and Whiskey Bent and Hell Bound.
 It peaked at number 4 on the Billboard Top Country Albums chart and produced two Top 20 singles.
 The first single released was a modern and up tempo version of "Kaw-Liga", a song written by Hank Williams, Sr. and Fred Rose.
 It was released as a single after Hank, Sr.'s death in January 1953 and spent fourteen weeks at number 1 on the Billboard country singles chart.
 Hank, Jr.'s version wasn't as successful, eventually peaking at number 12 on the Billboard Hot Country Singles & Tracks chart.
-The follow up single was an original song of Hank, Jr. titled "Old Habits" that fared better, peaking at number 6 on the Hot Country Singles & Tracks chart.
+The follow-up single was an original song of Hank, Jr. titled "Old Habits" that fared better, peaking at number 6 on the Hot Country Singles & Tracks chart.
 Habits Old and New would eventually be certified Gold by the RIAA, making it his fourth career Gold album and his third consecutive Gold while signed with Curb.